VentureBuilders/venturebuilders-nl/_ventures/contexta.markdown

 - heading: About Our Growth
   description: Contexta B.V. is created in 2016 to reduce customer service cost significantly.
     Using advanced speech recognition, machine learning and text mining tools, Contexta provides direct and actionable insights for companies.
-In addition to their proposal for corporates, Contexta has developed a SaaS tool called AmberScript which allows customers (e.g. lawyers, translators, journalists, student) to automatically transfer audio into easily editable transcripts.
 - heading: In the future
   description: In the near future Contexta aims to analyze customer service calls
     for a large part of the major players in the Netherlands.
 Thereby it has the ambition